elementary-Inc/blog/_posts/2020-06-01-hera-updates-for-may-2020.md

 ---
 title: "Hera Updates for May, 2020"
-description: Improvements across AppCenter, Files, System Settings for OS 5.1.5
+description: Improvements across AppCenter, Files, and more for OS 5.1.5
 author: cassidyjames
 image:
 tags: